aerickt/steno-dictionaries/README.md

 > Note: stroking `-FPLT` does not leave a trailing period.

 #### Phonetics
 The main principles of Plover theory have been left unchanged and Learn Plover! or Art of Chording are fully compatible with this dictionary (apart from word breaks as well as suffixes and prefixes).
-The following list includes changes I've made as well as any rules or tips not necessarily mentioned in any main learning resources for stock Plover.
+Although this list is quite long, a lot of these principles are actually part of stock Plover theory which I thought were worth mentioning.
  - `*PL` is used as the -mp cluster intsead of `-FRP`
  - Ending sounds that fall out of steno order can be written using right hand consonant strokes
    - `HEL/-P` → help